bfrizzell01/bfrizzell01/README.md

 ### About Me

 I'm a student in the UBC Master of Data Science, with a strong interest in machine learning engineering.
-My passion is to use cutting-edge AI and statistical modelling to tackle the most critical problems in our world, such as climate change, poverty, and mental health.
+My passion is to use cutting-edge AI and statistical modelling to tackle the most critical problems in our world, like climate change, poverty, and mental health.

 - 🔭 I’m currently working on: A deep learning project to classify bird species by their call
 - 🌱 I’m currently learning: Bayesian modelling, dashboard visualization